Skip to content

 Having an excess is a way to keep health insurance premiums cheaper and generally the higher your excess amount is, the lower the premium.
 You’ll only pay excess if you’re admitted to hospital as a private patient and with nib, you have the option to select your own excess amount – up to $750 per person.
 Want to find out more?
 Read all about excess with nib at our dedicated excess page or call 13 16 42 to chat with one of our experts.

-If you have questions about your existing nib policy visit member account or call us on 13 16 42.
+If you have questions about your existing nib policy visit member account, the nib App or call us on 13 16 42.

 1Available to eligible nib members who’ve held hospital cover for 12 months and served their relevant waiting periods.
 Additional eligibility criteria apply to individual programs.